Application of Stochastic Modeling to Analysis of Photometric Reverberation Mapping Data: Conclusions

 The conclusion that there is no particular benefit to photometric RM over spectroscopic RM for a single object contradicts a growing ``conventional wisdom''.
 The issue is that conventional wisdom is based on the integration times that spectroscopic RM campaigns actually use compared to imaging integration times rather than the integration time they could get away with if all that is desired is an average lag.
-For the latter purpose, spectroscopic RM campaigns are grossly over--integrating, in large part because their present day goals are focused on measuring lags as a function of velocity within the line~\citep{denney2009, bentz2010, grier2013-1}.
-The real potential gain for photometric RM is that wide-field imaging may allow the measurement of lags for many objects in parallel, but even there, the advantage does not trivially lie with imaging - wide field spectrographs like SDSS/BOSS~\citep{dawson2013} or AAT/AAOmega~\citep{sharp2006} are presently better matched to the density of quasars on the sky than existing wide field imagers.
-The challenge for using these large area fiber spectrographs for reverberation mapping is accurately calibrating the spectra, but this should be feasible using standard methods based on assuming the narrow line fluxes are constant over the observing period.
+For the latter purpose, spectroscopic RM campaigns are grossly over-integrating, in large part because their present day goals are focused on measuring lags as a function of velocity within the line~\citep{denney2009, bentz2010, grier2013b}.
+The real potential gain for photometric RM is that wide-field imaging may allow the measurement of lags for many objects in parallel, but even there, the advantage does not trivially lie with imaging --- as noted earlier, pilot RM programs \citep{Shen2015,king2015} are already being pursued with wide-field spectrographs like SDSS/BOSS~\citep{dawson2013} or AAT/AAOmega~\citep{sharp2006} that are better matched to the surface density of quasars on the sky than are existing wide-field imagers.